-

 The Return from Mars

 After crashing on Mars and staying for 6 years, a scientist, a meteorologist have finished repairing their ship and say goodbye to the Martians they'd enjoyed their time with.
 On board, discussions of gravitation and magnetic fields, before approaching Earth.
-When they get thee they find all of humanity has been wiped out.
+When they get there they find all of humanity has been wiped out.
 A war in 1940 had seen the development of a deadly gas that had killed all of humanity.
 They return to Mars.

 -